Parent Teacher Conference Scheduling Success

 - Ask for specific examples or clarification of anything you don’t understand.

-- Ask your child's teacher for ways you can support your child’s education at home.
+- Be sure to ask your child's teacher for ways you can support your child’s education at home.

 - Don’t forget to thank the teacher for all he or she does for your child!